jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### FZ 6 Transitional valuation rule for estate property
 What this section applies to
-(1) This section applies to property transferred under section FC 1(1)﻿(a) (What this subpart does) either on a person’s death or on a distribution by an executor, administrator, or trustee of an estate, if—
+(1) This section applies to property transferred under section FC 1(1)﻿(a) (Disposals to which this subpart applies) either on a person’s death or on a distribution by an executor, administrator, or trustee of an estate, if—
   (a) the death or distribution occurred before 1 October 2005; and (b) in the tax year in which the property passes, all beneficiaries of the deceased person are resident in New Zealand, and no income of a beneficiary is exempt income under section CW 43 (Charitable bequests).
 Market value or value under settlement of relationship property